-- Provides geo-scientific knowledge of the potential natural resources with relevant maps, figures and tables pertaining to Bangladesh region.
+- Provides a geoscientific knowledge of the potential natural resources with relevant maps, figures and tables pertaining to the Bangladesh region

-- Explains resource-economic context, geomorphology and sustainable land-use, global climate-change, and its effects on both surface- and ground-water resources.
+- Explains the resource-economic context, geomorphology and sustainable land use and the effects of climate change on both surface water and groundwater resources

-- Discusses resource potential based on systematic geological stages.
+- Discusses resource potentials based on systematic geological stages

-- Presents the resources of renewable (geo)energy and how to increase their use and effectiveness.
+- Presents the resources of renewable energy and discusses how to increase their use and effectiveness

-- Reinforces basic geological processes and outcomes, understanding of resource geology and constraints on natural resource management.
+- Reinforces basic geological processes and outcomes with an understanding of resource geology and constraints on natural resource management

 Table of Contents

-Chapter 1: Introduction to Bangladesh Geoscience and Resources Potential
+1. Introduction to Bangladesh Geosciences and Resources Potential

 Khalil R. Chowdhury, Md.
 Sakawat Hossain and Md.
 Sharif Hossain Khan

-Chapter 2: Precambrian Basement Rock of Bangladesh and its Metallic Minerals
+2. Precambrian Basement Rock of Bangladesh and Its Metallic Minerals

 S. M. Mahbubul Ameen, Al-Tamini Tapu and Md.
 Sakawat Hossain